gomorpheus/morpheus-docs/monitoring/checks.rst

 Web Check
 ^^^^^^^^^^

-A web check is useful to identify it a url is reachable and the text to match check criteria confirms if the website is loading with the expected values.
+A web check is useful to identify if a url is reachable and the text to match check criteria confirms if the website is loading with the expected values.
 The text to match character should be within the first few lines of the page source.

   Use case:
     Adding a check to make sure morpheus demo environment is functioning.
 The below check will login to the morpheus UI and look for a text Morpheus on the dashboard page.